alipullup/hugo-blog/content/posts/gigabit-ethernet-protocol.md

 2. Unpredictable process scheduling.
 We decided to create a user-space client (not running as a kernel driver).
 In hindsight, it would’ve been better to invest the resources in creating some sort of driver.
 As it stands, the operating system may decide to run something else for 10 milliseconds.
 3. Unpredictable network conditions.
 We ended up suggesting the use of [hardware-based flow control](https://en.wikipedia.org/wiki/Ethernet_flow_control) to deal with various sources of packet loss.

-Overall, the most difficult customer questions were never “it doesn’t work”, they were always “why is it sometimes slow?”.
+Overall, the most difficult customer questions were never "it doesn’t work", they were always "why is it sometimes slow?".

-To answer the “why is it slow” question, we ended up:
+To answer the "why is it slow" question, we ended up:

 *   Adding tunable logging to the portable C client
 *   Adding a tunable set of counters to the portable C client
-*   Noticing “anomalies” in the client and logging them (e.g. sudden jump in RTT or loss)
+*   Noticing "anomalies" in the client and logging them (e.g. sudden jump in RTT or loss)
-*   Creating various “dry run” and “simulated data” modes to test individual pieces of the client:
+*   Creating various "dry run" and "simulated data" modes to test individual pieces of the client:
     *   A mode to benchmark and test the disk bandwidth.
 Some times clients were running on a 5 year old laptop connected to a USB drive, when we recommended the latest blade server.
     *   A mode to benchmark and test the network bandwidth.
 Some cheap switches are terrible, and do bad things to packets.